Paula de Odivelas: The luxury of Mother Paula

 César de Saussure contributes to the idea of Paula's luxury with his description of a "solid silver bathtub, gilded inside and outside", that he saw in London (which have been commissioned in 1724 by King John V).
 Built exclusively for the lover of the Portuguese monarch, "a religious of an unknown convent", the bathtub would weigh 3580 ounces, causing, for his beauty, the admiration of the British court.

 The detailed characterization of Paula's residence in the anonymous document has been considered accurate, though Carlota Abrantes Saraiva highlights the absence of references of the sets of valuable tiles whose existence in the residence are noted in the 19th century, and was mentioned by Borges de Figueiredo and Manuel Bernardes Branco.
 Possibly the manuscript describing the nun's residence, erroneously called "Paula Maria" in the title, can't deserve full confidence, falling into exaggeration.
 It will have arisen as a result of the interest in the extramarital relationship of King John V, and of the fame that at the time was created about the ostentation that was an essential aspect of the image of the monarch and the nun.
 Certainly, the royal favorite couldn't fail to benefit herself from this wealth, the content of the text corresponding to the expectations of potential readers.

 Created myths in the first half of the 18th century will be at the origin of belief in Paula's oriental luxury.
-However, King John V have contributed (knowingly?) to this legend with the grants which gave to Paula and her family and his investment in the decoration of the Tower (whose main chambers have been destroyed by the earthquake of 1755).
+However, King John V have contributed to this legend with the grants which gave to Paula and her family and his investment in the decoration of the Tower, whose main chambers have been destroyed by the earthquake of 1755.

 Mother Paula lived sumptuously, even after the death of King John V. She died at the age of 67, being buried in the House of the Chapter of the Monastery of Saint Denis of Odivelas.

+Aftermath

+Fiction

 In the novel Baltasar and Blimunda of the Nobel Prize-winning Portuguese author José Saramago, Mother Paula is described by the king as a "cloister flower with fragrance of incense, glorious meat" (Editorial Caminho, p.
 158).

+She is the subject of the series Madre Paula (TV series).